bregman-arie/devops-exercises/topics/kubernetes/README.md

   - Always make sure Kubernetes YAML files are valid.
 Applying automated checks and pipelines is recommended.
   - Always specify requests and limits to prevent situation where containers are using the entire cluster memory which may lead to OOM issue
+  - Specify labels to logically group Pods, Deployments, etc. Use labels to identify the type of the application for example, among other things
 </b></details>

 ### Cluster and Architecture